Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/git-basics-your-first-pull-request.md

 A pull request always merges from one branch to another.
 In our case, we want to merge into the master branch.

-You should add a descriptive title and some content about what this pull request is about.
+You should add a descriptive title and some content about this pull request.

 ![Creating a pull request in GitHub](https://cdn.hashnode.com/res/hashnode/image/upload/v1635399496152/UTE7NRdn-.png)